Fairmont Century Plaza: History

 Sunstone Hotel Investors Inc. bought the Hyatt Regency Century Plaza in 2005 for US$293 million and then spent $22 million upgrading the guest rooms and common areas.
 On June 1, 2008, Sunstone sold the Hyatt Regency Century Plaza to Next Century Associates for $366.5 million, $505,000 per room, one of the highest paid for a hotel in California.
 On December 18, 2008, the new owners announced plans to demolish the hotel and build a pair of fifty-story towers in its place.
 On April 28, 2009, The Century Plaza Hotel was added to The National Trust for Historic Preservation's list of the 11 most endangered historic places in America.
 In February 2010, the developer announced that it would renovate the historic hotel building and convert some of the floors to condominiums, rather than demolishing and replacing the building as previously proposed.

 2016-21 Renovations & Residential Twin Towers Addition

 The hotel closed on March 1, 2016 to begin the $2.5 billion overhaul.
 It ceased to be operated by Hyatt at this time.
 The two residential towers (named Century Plaza North Tower and Century Plaza South Tower) that were to replace the hotel were, instead, built behind it.
 Designed by Pei Cobb Freed, Gensler, and Marmol Radziner, they contain 268 condominiums.
 The original 726-room hotel tower was rebuilt with 400 much larger guest rooms and 63 condominiums.
 The hotel reopened on September 27, 2021 as the Fairmont Century Plaza, managed by Fairmont Hotels and Resorts.
 The Fairmont Century Plaza was then inducted into Historic Hotels of America, a program of National Trust for Historic Preservation, in 2022.

-In 2026, Century City station on the D Line will open nearby at the intersection of Avenue of the Stars and Constellation Boulevard.
+In 2026, the Century City station on the D Line will open nearby, at the intersection of Avenue of the Stars and Constellation Boulevard.